glowpointzero/typo3-site-operator/README.md

 ### HTML & plain text emails
 Set up HTML email in 3-4 lines of code.
-Any email sent via the regular TYPO3 `MailMessage` core class will be extended to use Fluid templates.
-Just as important: images and css are integrated very (very!) easily.
+Any email sent via the regular TYPO3 `FluidEmail` core class will be extended so that it is super simple to embed images and CSS.
+The examples mentioned even show how easy it is to

 Passed HTML content (`setBody(...)`) is automatically converted to text, reformatting commonly used HTML structures (p.e. `<tr>`